cal-cs184-student/hw-webpages-sp24-RuhaoT/docs/Homework2/Section2/Part4.md

 ![before flip](../../images/hw2/section2/hw2part4_before_flip.png){ width=49%\textwidth }

-The following image shows the teapot after fliping 4 edges.
+The following image shows the teapot after flipping 4 edges.
 I have highlighted the modifications with a yellow highlighter.

 ![after flip](../../images/hw2/section2/hw2part4_after_flip.png){ width=49%\textwidth }

+## Debug experience

+I used to make a very simple but fatal problem, which I used HalfedgeCIter instead of HalfedgeIter.
+So, I found the program always occurred crashed.
+Finally, with the assistance of my partner and the ChatGPT, I noticed and understood the difference between CIter and Iter.